CrypticT1tan/wordle-on-cmd/README.md

 ## Usage

-To build the executable file, use the terminal to go into the same directory as the main.py file and run the command below (replace :
+To build the executable file, use the terminal to go into the same directory as the main.py file and run the command below:

 ```bash
 pyinstaller main.py --hidden-import=tkinter --onefile --windowed --add-data "../assets:assets" --icon=../assets/wordle.icns --name "Wordle"